 3D-Printed Parts for All

-At an industrial scale, 3D printing with shiny alloys isn’t the next big thing.
+On an industrial scale, 3D printing with shiny alloys isn’t the next big thing.
 It’s just big.
 Now companies and industries can forget the seven-figure monster machines for something smaller and faster.
 This new six-figure production system uses an inkjet-like technology to turn powder and a binding agent into whatever cold, hard widget you might desire, up to 100 times faster than the laser methods used in existing systems.

 Train Tracks that Float